-ANIM 120 Introduction to Drawing (3)
+ARTA 120 Introduction to Drawing (3)

-ARTA 310 Comparative Anatomy and Figure Drawing (3)
+ARTA 201 Comparative Anatomy and Figure Drawing (3)

-ARTA 320 Introduction to Painting (3)
+ARTA 320 Painting (3)

 The Major in Cinema-Television

 The faculty and staff for the Cinema-Television major are committed not only to train students in how to make successful and inspiring media, but also to inspire students to risk and stretch their creative boundaries.
 The ultimate goal in creating media is to glorify God.